Nop-lop/Data-Science-Projects/Codeflix Churn Rates/readme.md

 This project can be found on [Codecademy](https://www.codecademy.com/)'s Analyze Data with SQL course.

 ### Presentation
-The SQL queries and their results have been attached to this repo.The static version of the dashboard is presented [here][Codeflix board.pdf](https://github.com/Nop-lop/Data-Science-Projects/files/10449776/Codeflix.board.pdf)
+The SQL queries and their results have been attached to this repo.The static version of the dashboard is attached [Codeflix board.pdf](https://github.com/Nop-lop/Data-Science-Projects/files/10449776/Codeflix.board.pdf)